ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 : The encrypted data to authenticate and decrypt.
     Authentication fails if the integrity of the data was compromised.

-plaintext
-: When this method returns, contains an array of bytes that contains the
-    decrypted and authenticated data, or `null` if authentication fails.

 #### Return Value

-`true` if decryption and authentication succeed; otherwise, `false`.
+An array of bytes that contains the decrypted and authenticated data, or `null` if authentication fails.

 #### Exceptions